toniolpz/alv-wallet/README.md

 ## Important Choices
 ##### Simple database table
-I decided to leave with single Primary Key and without constraints in table, to bettwe handle it with Spring JPA/Hibernate.
+I decided to leave with single Primary Key and without constraints in table, to better handle it with Spring JPA/Hibernate.

 ##### Use JPARepository instead of DAOs
 Gets better performance with the built in handlers and methods for persistance than creating my own DAOs.